2013 Spain - Telecoms, IP Networks, Digital Media and Forecasts

 Broadband market forecasts for selective years to 2020.

-BuddeComm’s annual publication, Spain - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media markets in one of Europe’s largest countries.
-The report includes the regulator’s market data to the end of 2011 and 2012 updates, telcos’ financial and operating data to March 2012, and market developments into mid-2012.
+BuddeComm’s annual publication, Spain - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media sectors of one of Europe’s largest markets.
+The report includes the regulator’s 2012 market data and updates to May 2013, telcos’ operating and financial data to Q2 2013 and market developments to mid-2013.

 Telecom market overview